Survivorship bias

-This hypothetical pattern of damage of surviving aircraft shows locations where they can sustain damage and still return home.
-If the aircraft was reinforced in the most commonly hit areas, this would be a result of survivorship bias because crucial data from fatally damaged planes was being ignored; those hit in other places did not survive.
-In other terms, “We need to reinforce the other parts, because they made the other planes unable to return.”
+Hypothetical pattern of damage sustained by an aircraft that returned from combat.
+Reinforcing aircraft solely in these areas would overlook the question of where non-surviving planes were fatally hit.

-Survivorship bias or survival bias is the logical error of concentrating on entities that passed a selection process while overlooking those that did not.
+Survivorship bias or survivor bias is a statistical error which results from concentrating on entities that passed a selection process over those that did not.
 This can lead to incorrect conclusions because of incomplete data.

-Survivorship bias is a form of sampling bias that can lead to overly optimistic beliefs because multiple failures are overlooked, such as when companies that no longer exist are excluded from analyses of financial performance.
-It can also lead to the false belief that the successes in a group have some special property, rather than just coincidence as in correlation "proves" causality.
+Survivorship bias may lead to overly optimistic beliefs because multiple failures are overlooked, such as when companies that no longer exist are excluded from analyses of financial performance.
+It can also lead to the false belief that the successes in a group have some special property, rather than just a coincidence, as in correlation "proves" causality.

 As a general experimental flaw

 The parapsychology researcher Joseph Banks Rhine believed he had identified the few individuals from hundreds of potential subjects who had powers of extra-sensory perception (ESP).
 His calculations were based on the improbability of these few subjects guessing the Zener cards shown to a partner by chance.
 A major criticism that surfaced against his calculations was the possibility of unconscious survivorship bias in subject selections.
 He was accused of failing to take into account the large effective size of his sample; that is, all the subjects he rejected as not being "strong telepaths" because they had failed at an earlier testing stage.
 Had he done this, he might have seen that from the large sample, one or two individuals would probably achieve—purely by chance—the track record of success he observed.

 Writing about the Rhine case in Fads and Fallacies in the Name of Science, Martin Gardner explained that the experimenters had made such obvious mistakes not out of statistical naivety, but rather as a result of subtly disregarding poorly performing subjects.
 He said that, even without trickery of any kind, if a large enough sample were taken, there would always be a certain number of subjects who demonstrated improbable success.
 To illustrate this, he speculates about what would happen if one hundred professors of psychology read Rhine's work and decided to make their own tests; he said that survivor bias would winnow out the typically failed experiments, while encouraging the lucky successes to continue testing.